HighPoint/aws-powershell-aerolite/README.md

 Run Microsoft Powershell commands on AWS Windows EC2 instances easily.

 Aerolite retries any failed PowerShell commands, logs all issues to CloudWatch and runs agent-free.
 It uses the native AWS Step Functions, AWS Lambda, and AWS System Manager to send, listen, and react to PowerShell commands.
-Below is the AWS Step Function Graph which shows how Aerolite works.
+Below is the AWS Step Function Graph, showing how Aerolite works.

 ![Aerolite Step Functions Graph](/images/aerolite_graph.png?raw=true)